Bachelor of Education (Early Childhood Education)

 All students must possess dispositional attributes deemed suitable for the profession of teaching.

-For students undertaking the Bachelor of Education (Early Childhood Education) online, participation in a 5-day intensive Professional Orientation Program on campus in the final year of the course is a requirement to complete this degree.
-This program may be undertaken at either the Cairns or Townsville Campus.
+For all students undertaking the Bachelor of Education (Early Childhood Education) (including those undertaking the program online), mandatory participation in a 5-day intensive Professional Orientation Program on campus in the final year of the course is a requirement to complete this degree.
+This program may be undertaken at either the JCU Cairns or JCU Townsville Campus.

 Course learning outcomes